Frank Curry Mathers: Career and research

-Mathers attended his first Electrochemical Society meeting at St. Louis in the fall of 1904, and joined the Society that year.
-He was also a member of Alpha Chi Sigma, Phi Lambda Upsilon, and Sigma Xi.

 Mathers devoted his life to university teaching and electrochemical research.
 His first research was on electroplating lead from perchlorate solutions.
 This work was published in Transactions of the American Electrochemical Society in 1910.
 He continued working on electrodeposition of metals from perchloric solutions.
 During the first World War, he was asked to come to Washington to prepare fluorine by Wilder Dwight Bancroft, then a Major in the Chemical Warfare Service.
-Mathers designed an electrochemical cell which was named after him.
+Mathers designed an electrochemical cell, which was named after him.
 It produced fluorine by electrolysis of potassium hydrogen fluoride.
 A modification of his process was used to make fluorine for the preparation of uranium fluoride for the nuclear reactor.

-Most of his research carried out independently and with his students was on electroplating.
+Most of his research, carried out independently and with his students, was on electroplating.
 He developed a process for the plating of tin and found that aluminum could be plated successfully from a bath of aluminum halides and aromatic hydrocarbons.
 He authored more than 130 papers in Transactions of the American Electrochemical Society.
 In addition to his academic work, he spent many summers working in industry.

+Mathers attended his first Electrochemical Society meeting at St. Louis in the fall of 1904 and joined the society that year.
+He was president of the Electrochemical Society.
+He was also a member of Alpha Chi Sigma, Phi Lambda Upsilon, and Sigma Xi.

 Personal life

 Mathers met his wife, Maude, in class at Indiana University.
 They married in 1911.
-They had two sons, Thomas Nesbit Mathers (Indiana University A.B.
-1936, J.D.
-1939) and William Hammond Mathers (A.B.
-1938).
+They had two sons, Thomas Nesbit Mathers and William Hammond Mathers.
 William became ill with skin cancer in his final year at Indiana University, dying in September 1938.
 It is after William that the Mathers Museum of World Cultures at Indiana University is named.